 - Gather, receive, and process feedback

-- Add a feedback story to the projec backlog
+- Add a feedback story to the App backlog

 Before starting this how-to, make sure you have completed the following prerequisite:

-- Create a project containing a working application model
+- Create an App containing a working application model

-3 Ensuring the Mendix Feedback Widget Is Included in Your Project
+3 Adding the Mendix Feedback Widget to Your App

-The feedback widget is automatically included in any new project that you create.
-If you are working in an older Mendix project, the first step is to ensure you have the latest version of the Mendix Feedback Widget included in your project.
-To do that, follow these steps:
+The Feedback Widget is automatically included in any new App that you create.
+To ensure you have the lastest version of the Feedback Widget included in your App, follow these steps:

 - Download the latest version of the Mendix Feedback Widget from the Mendix App Store.

-When the latest Mendix Feedback Widget is included in your project, we need to ensure that the widget is added to the homepage of your application.
-Open the homepage from your project navigation:
+When the latest Mendix Feedback Widget is included in your App, you need to ensure that the widget is added to the homepage of your application.
+Open the homepage from your App navigation:

 If the Feedback Widget has not been added to the page, add the widget to the page or layout by selecting the Feedback Widget under Add-on and dropping the widget into any position in the document: